jdantonio/functional-ruby/README.md

 **A gem for adding functional programming tools to Ruby.
 Inspired by [Erlang](http://www.erlang.org/), [Clojure](http://clojure.org/), and [Functional Java](http://functionaljava.org/).**

-*NOTE: Version 1.0 is a complete rewrite.
-Previous versions lacked a unified focus.
-Version 1.0 is a cohesive set of utilities inspired by other languages but designed to work together in ways idiomatic to Ruby.*

-Please see the [changelog](https://github.com/jdantonio/functional-ruby/blob/master/CHANGELOG.md) for more information.

 ## Introduction

 Two things I love are [Ruby](http://www.ruby-lang.org/en/) and